SwedbankPay/developer.swedbankpay.com/_includes/payment-link.md

 * It is possible to "abort" the validity of the Payment Link.
   [See the Abort description here][abort].
 * For reversals, you will need to implement the `Reversal` request.
-* If you did a PreAuthorization, you will have to send a `Finalize` to the transaction.
-[Read about this here][payment-instruments-card-payment-pages].
 * When implementing the Payment Link scenario, it is optional to set a CallbackURL in the `POST` request.
   If CallbackURL is set Swedbank Pay will send a postback request to this